 Stanley Crouch was a tough-minded and controversial jazz critic, playwright, essayist, novelist, and percussionist.
-After a personal intellectual transformation in the late 1970s, Crouch became the contemporary champion of traditionalist jazz – an identity which he has defined with both powerful cultural criticisms and outbursts of intellectual and physical combativeness.
+After a personal intellectual transformation in the late 1970s, Crouch became the contemporary champion of traditionalist jazz – an identity which he defined with both powerful cultural criticisms and outbursts of intellectual and physical combativeness.

 Stanley Crouch was born in Los Angeles, California in 1945.
 His mother, Emma Bea Crouch, supported his family financially and intellectually.
 Asthma kept Crouch confined to his home for much of his childhood, a period which he spent reading and listening.
 By the time of his high school graduation in 1963, Crouch had independently read the complete works of Hemingway, Twain, and Fitzgerald, while also founding a school jazz club which explored the works of artists Sonny Rollins, Charlie Parker, Thelonious Monk, and Eric Dolphy, among others.